 And prior to the primeval Lord-on-high.

 Heaven and Earth are not humane,

-And regard the people as straw dogs.
+And regard the myriad things as straw dogs.

 The sage is not humane,

-And regards all things as straw dogs.
+And regards all the people as straw dogs.

 The space between Heaven and Earth is just like a bellows:

 Empty it, it is not exhausted.

 Is not as good as holding to the center.

 The opening of the mysterious female